jacob-ebey/vite-plugins/examples/durable-object-websocket/README.md

 # Example: durable-object-websocket

-This example demonstrates local development of a Durable Object that manages a WebSocket connection.
-The Durable Object is a simple chat room that broadcasts messages to all connected clients.
+An example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker locally with Durable Object bindings and WebSockets.

 ## Getting started